Diane Mitsch Bush

 Diane E. Mitsch Bush (born February 17, 1950) is an American politician and retired sociology professor who served as a member of the Colorado House of Representatives.
-She was the Democratic nominee for the U.S. House of Representatives in the 2018 and 2020 elections in Colorado's 3rd congressional district, both of which she was defeated in.
+She was the Democratic nominee for the U.S. House of Representatives in the 2018 and 2020 elections in Colorado's 3rd congressional district, losing both times.

 Early life and education

-Mitsch Bush graduated with a BA in sociology in 1975.
-She later earned a Master of Arts and PhD in sociology and social policy, both from the University of Minnesota.
+Mitsch Bush attended the University of Minnesota.
+She graduated with a Bachelor of Arts in sociology in 1975.
+She earned a Master of Arts and Doctor of Philosophy in sociology and social policy.

 Career

 Prior to 2012, Mitsch Bush served as a commissioner of Routt County, Colorado.
 She then served as a member of the Colorado House of Representatives for the 26th district from January 9, 2013, to November 2, 2017, after which she resigned to focus on her campaign for Congress.

 In 2013, Mitsch Bush voted for universal background checks and magazine limits in Colorado.

 In 2016, Mitsch Bush co-sponsored and voted to require state contractors to comply with federal equal pay standards.

 Mitsch Bush sponsored the bipartisan Debt-free Schools Act in Colorado in 2016, later signed by the governor, to increase public school funding in Colorado.

 Mitsch Bush served as a member on the Colorado House Committee for Agriculture, Livestock, and Natural Resources from 2013-2017, serving as the Vice Chair in 2017.